Nanoforce has assisted in the development of a wide range of commercial products.

 Kennametal Sintec Ltd in South Wales, opened the first commercial SPS in the UK as an outcome of working with Nanoforce and Dstl to establish a UK on-shore capability to produce advanced ceramic armour, which involved a £2m joint investment by Kennametal and Dstl.

-From top to bottom: Sugru® a new self-setting rubber for fixing, modifying and improving stuff; Panel products made from Zelfo® based on 100% renewable or recycled cellulose fibres; Biotex™ natural reinforcement yarns, fabrics, preconsolidated sheets and Magine’s snowboard; and SPS technology for the development of Kennametal’s ceramic armour.
+From top to bottom, left to right: Sugru® a new self-setting rubber for fixing, modifying and improving stuff; Panel products made from Zelfo® based on 100% renewable or recycled cellulose fibres; Biotex™ natural reinforcement yarns, fabrics, preconsolidated sheets and Magine’s snowboard; and SPS technology for the development of Kennametal’s ceramic armour.